For information on COVID-19 vaccines, and where to obtain them, visit SUNY's #KnowYourVax site

 Indoor visitors to our campuses without a reservation, corresponding event, or sponsoring employee/department cannot be accommodated during the Fall semester.
 Access to campus libraries, micro-markets and associated dining areas, lounges and public areas shall be accessible only to current SUNY Orange students and employees.

 Examples of activities not approved for visitors include, but are not limited to: public library use, use of micro-marts & associated dining areas, use of computer kiosks, use of waiting areas.
 Outdoor visitors without a clearly defined activity (walkers, those reading on benches, those waiting for a friend, etc) are welcome.

-We also remind you that, if you feel sick and have symptoms of a virus, you should contact your doctor or healthcare provider.
+If you feel sick and have symptoms of a virus, you should stay home and contact your doctor or healthcare provider.
 Do not go to your doctor or urgent care without calling first.
 They can direct you on the proper way to visit their office or how best to address your symptoms at home if they are mild.